What is a sonohysterogram?

 This test is one example of imaging used to diagnose the cause of underlying pelvic pain, infertility, or vaginal bleeding.

-A doctor will recommend a sonohysterogram when they need to examine the structure of your uterus and its lining.
+Your doctor will recommend a sonohysterogram when they need to examine the structure of your uterus and its lining.
 Test uses range from testing for infertility to diagnosing the cause of uterine bleeding.

-A doctor may recommend a sonohysterogram for a variety of symptoms and conditions including:
+Your doctor may recommend a sonohysterogram for a variety of symptoms and conditions including:

 - determining if your fallopian tubes are blocked